Pockity/faq.pockity.app/entries.markdown

 --------------------------
 ```

-Some tips about transfering across accounts are [listed here](/entries/transfers/).
+Some tips about transferring across accounts are [listed here](/entries/transfers/).

 #### Reimbursement
 A reimbursement is an income transaction.
-It works using a specialised category, `Reimbursements` to account for the double entry system and keep the transaction amount as zero.
+It works using a specialized category, `Reimbursements` to account for the double entry system and keep the transaction amount as zero.
 A transaction would look as follows:
 ```
          Salary:  $5000.00
  Reimbursements: -$5000.00